Ms. Yee & Mrs. Tamez

 Published by the WA Office of Financial Management, the annual Data Book presents "a diversity of information on Washington, its people, economy, and government.
 The information is obtained from state and federal agencies as well as private business."
 The book is now available for free in PDF format online.

-Favorite Subjects in Middle School: Social Studies and English
+Favorite Subject in High School: English (Surprise!)

-Currently Lives: Portland, Oregon
+Currently Lives: Vancouver, WA

 Favorite Book: Rumpelstiltskin